amir-hu/CPSC471-DatabaseProject/README.md

 * This API was designed for a real-life problem for which a database application was appropriate
 * This was created using PHP and a MySQL database system
 * For a list of available endpoints, their methods, parameters, and other details, view the [API documentation](https://documenter.getpostman.com/view/13545898/TVmLDe7R)
+* Refer to [FileStructure.txt](FileStructure.txt) for a quick overview of the project folder structure

 ## Download and Install
 * A web server